RiskIQ/python_api/README.rst

 ------------

     $ python setup.py install
+    # or from PyPI
+    # sudo pip install riskiq

 The package depends on the Python Requests_ library.
 If Requests is not installed, it will be installed as a result of the above command.